o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/variable-material-node.md

 ---
-description: ' Use the &ALYlong; &script-canvas; editor to create a material variable node. '
+description: ' Use the Amazon Lumberyard Script Canvas editor to create a material variable node. '
 title: Material Variables
 ---